Igalia/acacia/README.md

 ## Documentation

 Documentation for the different backend APIs can be automatically generated from source code via [Doxygen](https://www.doxygen.nl/download.html), which must be install locally.
-It is off by default; to enable it, pass `-DAXA_BUILD_DOC=ON` to cmake.
+It is off by default; to enable it, pass `-DACACIA_DOCS=ON` to cmake.

 The resulting documentation can be found in: `build/docs/docs/html`